Thomas

 Jam nec arundiferum mihi cura revisere Camum.—11."

 The Poetical Works of Thomas Gray: English and Latin.
 Edited with an introduction, life, notes and a bibliography by John Bradshaw.
 The Aldine edition of the British poets series.
-London: George Bell and sons, 1891, p.
-248.
+London: George Bell and sons, 1891, 248.

-Contribute a note or query
+Add a note or query to this line

 4 Perpetual draws his humid train of mud: 1 Explanatory